nnoll/seqspace/docs/src/sci/normalize.md

 The above results have been shown to hold for non-Gaussian Wigner noise matrices[^3], provided each element is still *iid*.
 This is manifestly *not* the case we care about; the normalization procedure must account for heterogeneous sampling variances across both cells and genes.
 However, it has been shown[^4][^5] that the distribution of eigenvalues converges almost surely to the Marchenko-Pastur distribution, provided the constraint of Eq.(2) is satisfied!
-In other words, the eigenvalues of a heteroskedastic matrix is expected converge to the Marchenko-Pastur distribution, provided the row and column variances are uniform (set to unity for convenience).
+In other words, the eigenvalues of a heteroskedastic matrix is expected converge to that of a random Wigner matrix, provided the row and column variances are uniform (set to unity for convenience).

 For the remainder of this section, assume the count matrix is sampled from a Poisson distribution, such that ``\langle\delta_{\alpha,i}^2\rangle = \mu_{\alpha,i}``.
 As ``n_{\alpha,i}`` is an unbiased estimator for the mean ``\mu_{\alpha,i}``, Eq (2) reduces to